jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/FAQ/Problem-summary.md

 5. Ingress of Submitting the Filing

-The ingress of "Filing" on the upper right corner of official website of JD Cloud ([www.jdcloud.com](http://www.jcloud.com/)).
+The ingress of "Filing" on the upper right corner of official website of JD Cloud & AI ([www.jdcloud.com](http://www.jcloud.com/)).
 Filing process for all types of filing is consistent.
 Please truthfully fill in the form following the prompts.

 6. Expense of Filing

-Whole process of filing on JD Cloud is free, and for some special materials required by authority, which needs express delivery, the expense of express delivery shall be handled by themselves
+Whole process of filing on JD Cloud & AI is free, and for some special materials required by authority, which needs express delivery, the expense of express delivery shall be handled by themselves

 7. Can the website be opened during filing’s review time?